 We will not start using the T-pods in environments that could put anyone in danger until it’s completely safe.
 We use information from the technologies mentioned above as well as other software/technologies for the T-pod to operate safely.
 The T-pod will start operating within closed areas such as storage to storage.

 Recently, you’ve announced the partnership with Lidl Sweden, which aims to reduce Lidl’s emissions by 100% by using T-pods.
 It is a powerful example of the recent innovative changes within the logistics industry.
 What do you think is the future of electric and self-driving cargo vehicles within the logistics industry in the next few years?
 What role is Einride going to play in it?

 The trucking industry has not changed for many, many years.
 We believe that in the transport industry will be the first to fully implement self-driving and battery technologies.
-The T-pod has the potential to disrupt the transport industry since diesel is getting more expensive while battery technology is getting cheaper and better.
+Therefore, T-pod has the potential to disrupt the transport industry since diesel is getting more expensive while battery technology is getting cheaper and better.
 The T-pod system is the first solution creating a competitive offer to the heavy truck transport market.
 Einride replaces an old and expensive solution with a new cost-efficient alternative.

 And now a more provocative question, what do you think are the negative sides of the electric and self-driving trucks?